stschiff/compPopGenWorkshop2019_docs/contents/02_bam_files/bam_files.rst

    Run ``samtools tview`` on workshop2.bam and use space to scroll until you see an alignment.
 Try ``?`` to see further options.

+.. hint:: If you want to find a position with lots of data, check out ``samtools tview -p 17:6944949 /data/bam/workshop1.bam``.
+You can also add the reference genome, which will render the reads differently: ``samtools tview -p 17:6944949 /data/bam/workshop1.bam --reference /data/bam/whole_genome.fa``

 .. admonition:: Exercise

    Run ``samtools view workshop1.bam | less``.
 What chromosome do the first couple of sequences align to?
 How does the output change if you use ``-h`` which adds the SAM header information?